manetu/temporal-clojure-sdk/doc/workflows.md

 Your Workflow may respond to [queries](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.core#query).

-A temporal query is similar to a temporal signal; both are messages sent to a running Workflow.
+A Temporal query is similar to a Temporal signal; both are messages sent to a running Workflow.
 The difference is that a signal intends to change the behaviour of the Workflow, whereas a query intends to inspect its current state.
 Querying the state of a Workflow implies that the Workflow must maintain its state while running, typically in a Clojure [atom](https://clojuredocs.org/clojure.core/atom) or [ref](https://clojure.org/reference/refs).